-PART XII: ELECTION ADVERTISEMENTS FOR REGISTERED ELECTORS IN THE CUSTODY OF CSD AND OTHER LAW ENFORCEMENT AGENCIES
+PART XII :ELECTION ADVERTISEMENTS FOR REGISTERED ELECTORS AND AUTHORISED REPRESENTATIVES IN THE CUSTODY OF CSD AND OTHER LAW ENFORCEMENT AGENCIES

-7.81 Candidates may send EAs to registered electors in the custody of the CSD if the electors have provided the addresses of the penal institutions concerned as their correspondence addresses for receiving EAs.
-For security reasons, candidates should adhere to the guidelines laid down by the CSD at Appendix 16 when sending EAs to these electors.
+9.108 Candidates may send EAs to registered electors/ARs in the custody of the CSD if the electors/ARs have provided the addresses of the penal institutions concerned as their correspondence addresses for receiving EAs.
+For security reasons, candidates should adhere to the guidelines laid down by the CSD at Appendix 19 when sending EAs to these electors/ARs.
+[Added in January 2010 and amended in June 2016]

-7.82 Candidates may note that registered electors imprisoned or held in custody by law enforcement agencies may have access to election-related information through the mass media in accordance with the existing policies of the law enforcement agencies on access to the mass media.
+9.109 Candidates may note that registered electors/ARs imprisoned or held in custody by law enforcement agencies may have access to election-related information through the mass media in accordance with the existing policies of the law enforcement agencies on access to the mass media.
+[Added in January 2010]